asreview/asreview/docs/source/lab/launch.rst

 Create a New Project
 --------------------

-To start with ASReview, first a project needs to be initialized.
+To start reviewing a dataset with ASReview LAB, you first need project to initialize a project.
 Click on the red button in the bottom right corner, select **new** and a pop-screen will appear.

 .. figure:: ../../images/v0.14_01_empty_project_screen_new_project.png
    :alt: Empty project page